conradchelsea/Stock-Analysis/README.md

 ### The 2017 data script ran faster than the previous worksheet by 0.8 of a second.

-### The 2018 data script also ran almost a second faster than the previous version.
+### The 2018 data script also ran faster than the previous version.

 ###